71 Filipino Tribal Tattoo Ideas – [2022 Inspiration Guide]

 With dozens of styles of tattoos available, it’s not hard to imagine the idea of fusing two together in an effort to create something new.
 Filipino tribal tattoo style can be merged with other styles, or incorporate simple elements from illustrative, Traditional, or other styles to create a visually dynamic image that follows its own rules.

 Traditional Filipino tribal tattoos are always solid black, but a splash of color can offset the entire design in a new and unique way, as can adapting the style to new images like crosses or even animals.

-A classic Filipino tribal tattoo doesn’t contain a lot of elaborate imagery but there are some symbols of meaning that appear, particularly designs of a celestial nature that include the sun, the moon, and stars.
+A classic Filipino tribal tattoo design doesn’t contain a lot of elaborate imagery, but there are some symbols of meaning that appear, particularly designs of a celestial nature that include the sun and stars.
 The designs evoke natural images, even many of the simple lines are meant to represent things in nature like trees and snakes.
-Naturally the stars above would play a part as well.

 5. Classical Filipino Tribal Tattoos